 Our afternoons are dedicated to enhancing the children's school experiences with specialized enrichment opportunities that vary throughout the week and are informed by the children's interests and developmental needs.
 Our Story & Art Workshop, Atelier di Cucina, and Discovery Lab programs are offered every week.

 Atelier Di Cucina translates from the Italian language to "kitchen workshop".
-Our specialist facilitates a weekly cooking-appreciation experience every Wednesday.
+Our specialist facilitates a weekly cooking appreciation experience every Wednesday.
 Children are introduced to the various fine-motor skills of cutting, pouring, mixing, and the myriad other techniques required to cook and bake.
 Additionally, the Atelier Di Cucina entices our senses and provides rich and meaningful tactile, olfactory, and sensorial experiences for our children.
 We learn the value of growing our own food, harvesting our ingredients, and communing in the kitchen as a collaborative group.

 Story & Art Workshop is a framework for learning developed at the Portland Children's Museum to support language and literacy.
-SLCC is thrilled to incorporate this framework for literacy on Mondays.
+SLCC is thrilled to incorporate this framework for literacy on Monday afternoons.
 Research suggests the use of materials such as clay, paint, drama, or building blocks can play an integral role in language development and strongly support children to see themselves as storytellers and authors.
 We invite the Extended Day children to explore the classroom in search of their stories.
 We wonder together: Where do stories live?
 What stories do the materials inspire?
 When using the materials, what memories are awakened?
 We set up spaces and materials to inspire and entice the children.
 As the child continues to play and explore his story, he may consider more details, the sequence may become stronger, and the language the child uses to tell the story becomes more clear, elaborate, and powerful.
 The story comes to life!
 We then document their stories in their individual story journals and reflect on them at the end of each workshop.
 As we equip your children for the next chapter of their learning careers through Story Workshop, we strengthen their confidence, quest for literacy, fine-motor skills, imagination, and creative faculties.

 Design Lab is offered on Thursdays.
-SLCC’S new Design Lab is modeled after the Human-Centered Design Thinking educational framework of IDEO.ORG along with the Bay Area Discovery Museum’s Think, Make, Try practicum for museum education.
+SLCC’S Design Lab is modeled after the Human-Centered Design Thinking educational framework at IDEO.ORG along with the Bay Area Discovery Museum’s Think, Make, Try practicum for early education.
 Our lab encourages children to employ creative faculties while creating and exchanging ideas in order to design and test desired outcomes based on the user’s needs.
 Through active exploration and construction of the children’s own ideas, we strengthen confidence, self-agency, and resilience.
 Our lab is teacher-facilitated and features real-world tools including a laser cutting printer, vinyl cutter, industrial sewing machine, and jewelry makers’ bench.

 8:30-9:30 Early Arrivals & Morning Provocations